page_title_detailed

 10 questions to ask your doctor

-1. What are the pros and cons of having breast reconstruction with regenerative tissue?
+1. What are the benefits and risks of having implant reconstruction with regenerative tissue?

 2. How long does my body need to heal and accept the donor tissue?

 3. Will you use tissue from a human or an animal?
-What are the pros and cons of each?
+What are the benefits and risks of each?

 4. How likely is it that my body will accept the donor tissue?